psilantrolab/psilantrolab-manual/docs/03-comm.md

 Email me if you need a meeting.
 I'll check my schedule and book you.

 ## Lab meetings
 We meet collectively once each week to talk about science together, to discuss common issues, and to make sure we have a chance to discuss our individual research projects.
-Regular attendance is expected, as is active-participation (presenting, asking questions, etc).
+Regular attendance is expected, as is active-participation (presenting, asking questions, etc), also the Seminar.